Explicit Serre duality on complex spaces: Preliminaries

 Notice that $k$ and $p$ have bidegrees $(n,n-1)$ and $(n,n)$ respectively.
 In view of \eqref{strut2} we can replace $(HR\wedge g\wedge B)_{N,N-1}$ and $(HR\wedge g)_{N,N}$ with $[V_{\zeta}]\wedge k(z,\zeta)$ and $[V_{\zeta}]\wedge p(z,\zeta)$ respectively in \eqref{plutt}.
 It follows that

 holds in the current sense at least on $V_{reg}\times V_{reg}$.
-The formal computations above can be made rigorous, see \cite[Section~5]{AS}, and combined with Proposition~\ref{omegadiv} we get Proposition~\ref{koppelcurrent} below; notice that $\omega=\omega_0$ and $\debar\omega=0$ since we are assuming that $V$ is Cohen-Macaulay.
+The formal computations above can be made rigorous, see \cite[Section~5]{AS}, and combined with Proposition~\ref{omegadiv} we get Proposition~\ref{koppelcurrent} below; notice that $\omega=\omega_0$ and $\debar\omega=0$ since we are assuming that $V$ is Cohen-Macaulay and that \eqref{eq:resolOJ} ends at level $\kappa$.

 The following result will be the starting point of the next section and it holds without any assumption about Cohen-Macaulay.

 \begin{proposition}[Lemma~5.3 in \cite{AS}] With $k(z,\zeta)$ and $p(z,\zeta)$ defined by \eqref{eq:k} and \eqref{eq:p} respectively we have